Instructors' Tip Sheet

 INFORMATION LITERACY IN THE CLASSROOM

-Begin by thinking of how to give the students a METHOD, such as the Big6, for finding, evaluating and using information.
+Begin by thinking of how to give students a method for finding, evaluating and using information.
 Do not assume that students know how.
-A simple WORKSHEET where students turn in keywords, best resources, location of resources, sample articles, etc., can get them off to a great start.
+A simple worksheet where students turn in keywords, best resources, location of resources, sample articles, etc., can get them off to a great start.

 Step 1: Collaborate with your librarian early in the semester.